asterisk/documentation/docs/Configuration/Dialplan/Switch-Statements.md

----

-**WARNING!:**
+!!! warning
     Use with care: Reciprocal switch statements are not allowed (e.g. both A -> B and B -> A), and the switched server need to be on-line or else dialing can be severely delayed.

----
+[//]: # (end-warning)

 Basic switch statement